Please note: Per our conference's timeline (see below), the delegate interest form has now closed.

 The General Conference is the global gathering of The United Methodist Church where mission and ministry priorities are established and The Book of Discipline is reviewed for possible revisions.
 The General Conference is the policy setting body of United Methodism.
-The 2012 General Conference will be held April 24-May 4, 2012, in Tampa, Florida.
+The 2020 General Conference will be held May 5-15, in Minneapolis, MN.

-The 2005 session of the South Georgia Annual Conference established a policy on elections in an effort to “create a level playing field and be fair with all potential candidates.”
+In 2005, the South Georgia Annual Conference established a policy on elections in an effort to “level the playing field for all candidates and create an atmosphere of fairness, respect, collegiality, and mutual trust that is in keeping with our rich, diverse, covenantal life together.”
+This policy was revised at the 2018 Annual Conference Session.
 The complete policy can be found on the South Georgia Conference website, www.sgaumc.org/policies.

-February 1, 2011: An informational letter will be mailed by the Conference Secretary to all clergy, lay members to annual conference and local church lay leaders.
+January 14, 2019: An informational letter will be emailed by the Conference Secretary to all clergy, lay members to annual conference, and local church lay leaders.
 The letter will outline the elections process, inform interested laity and clergy of how they may declare their interest in serving on the delegation through the conference website, and encourage diversity in the delegation membership.

-The website will remain open through the Annual Conference session for persons interested in declaring their desire to serve as a delegate and for persons interested in reviewing the profiles of potential delegates.
+The website will remain open through May 30, 2019, for persons interested in declaring their desire to serve as a delegate.
+The profiles of lay and clergy candidates will remain available through the Annual Conference session.

 The Book of Discipline outlines the prerequisites for being elected to the delegation:

-Persons with additional questions may contact Rev. Craig Hutto, Conference Secretary, at firstname.lastname@example.org.
+Persons with additional questions may contact Dr. Nita Crump, Conference Secretary, at firstname.lastname@example.org.